dbirman/volcanoes/content/post/2022_04_02_mcloughlin.md

 ![img1](/static/mcloughlin/IMG_0529.png)

 Unfortunately, when I arrived at the house and checked the weather I saw that things were about to get serious again: Oregon is getting about a foot of snow in the south and two feet in the north and some of the Washington mountains are going to get up to five feet of snow between Sunday and Tuesday (I climbed Shasta on Friday).
-So either I sleep well and blast up McLoughlin on Saturday or I might miss my chance.
+So either I sleep well and blast up M'laiksini Yaina on Saturday or I might miss my chance.
 I decided to take a shot at it, even though it would mean doing two really big days back-to-back.
-Fortunately, McLoughlin is fairly safe terrain and at a pretty low altitude so the objective hazards were minimal as a solo traveller (and in any case, I made friends on the mountain).
+Fortunately, M'laiksini Yaina is fairly safe terrain and at a pretty low altitude so the objective hazards were minimal as a solo traveller (and in any case, I made friends on the mountain).

 ## Bushwhacking